silevitch/GuardBear/README.md

 # Roadmap

-If there is community interest, I will be adding the following:
+If there is community interest, the following will be added next:

 - [ ] Instructions for running in production
 - [ ] Multi-domain support